Myriad-Dreamin/tinymist/docs/overview.typ

         edge((2, -1), (2, 0), align(center)[Analysis\ Requests], "-}>"),
       ),
     ),
-    caption: [The I-O Graph of actors serving a LSP request or notification], ) <fig:actor-serve-lsp-requests>
+    caption: [The IO Graph of actors serving a LSP request or notification], ) <fig:actor-serve-lsp-requests>

   A _Hover_ request is taken as example of that events.